We create a community of readers and a world of possibilities.

 - James Keefer, president (Harper Creek)

-- Michelle Herzing, vice chair (Pennfield)
+- Michelle Herzing, treasurer (Pennfield)

 - Kathleen Baker, secretary (Battle Creek)